ki-sh/kishcore/README.md

 ```

+* Ubiqutous v3 portable pure shell script.
 * Zero dependencies.
-Simple to use shell test framework (KIT).Provides x-tests, only-tests, no DSL.
+Comes with shell test framework (KIT).Provides x-tests, only-tests, no DSL.
 It is an alternative to Bats shell script testing when you want something no setup, simple quick and easy to use.
-* Ubiqutous v3 portable pure shell script.
 * Comes with useful example scripts:
   * ocal : fast easy human cli for creating calendar events.
   * omap : open maps with location or directions